tpadilla10117/v2.0-tpadilla.com/NOTES.md

     - Decide what to do with carousel component - add overlays?
 Card flips?

 Developer.jsx: <!-- TODO: -->

-    *Can't scroll with the modal in view
     - **Styles for individual components in this files are in their respective component files.
     - consider borders for scaling beyond mobile view
     - adjust color palettes and font
     - Double-check modal view
+     - Animations on the modal close icon
+     //TODO: Images on the cards need to be better quality

     Bonus:
     - Animations on the modal icon